Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 Most premier ski resorts are not included on Liftopia.

-Regardless if you purchase your tickets on the website or somewhere else you will need to reserve your day as part of the COVID-19 measures put into place.
+Regardless of whether you purchase your tickets on the website or somewhere else you will need to reserve your day as part of the COVID-19 measures put into place.

 Costco seasonally sells discount lift tickets for ski resorts.
-These ticket will normally be multi-day tickets.
+These tickets will normally be multi-day tickets.